g0v-it/data-budget/g0v-ap/README.md

 ## Edit g0v-ap ontology

-g0v-ap is expressed as [owl file](g0v-ap.owl) serialized as RDF xml.
+g0v-ap is expressed in a [owl file](g0v-ap.owl) serialized as RDF xml.
 You can edit the file by hand or using [Protégé](https://protege.stanford.edu/)

 ## Practice with the g0v-ap

-To practice with ontolg0v-apogy you need a RDF data store and some data.
+To practice with g0v-ap you need a RDF data store and some data.
 [Blazegraph](https://www.blazegraph.com/) is a good starting point.
 For a quick start, use this docker:

 ```
 docker run --name blazegraph -d -p 9999:8080 lyrasis/blazegraph:2.1.4